Gayle Burgher, Administrative Assistant

 Bill Coy, Director

 Originally trained as a cultural anthropologist, Bill holds graduate degrees in systematic theology and clinical counseling.
-He is a licensed marriage and family therapist and is also certified in Critical Incident Stress Debriefing and has worked in organizational trauma recovery.
+He is a licensed marriage and family therapist, is also certified in Critical Incident Stress Debriefing, and has worked in organizational trauma recovery.

 Sam Dorios, Systems and Complexity Associate

-Sam Dorios is the Systems and Complexity Associate at the Hawaii Leadership Forum.
-He supports various Omidyar Fellow projects by creating system maps, which are tools used to better understand complex, dynamic social issues and engage them more effectively.
-Sam is experienced in Kumu, a web based software used to visualize system maps into more accessible, interactive narratives.
+Sam Dorios is the Systems and Complexity Associate.
+He is experienced in systems thinking and practices which is used to support various Omidyar Fellow projects in their efforts to create sustained positive social change.
+Sam facilitates the systems mapping process and is experienced in Kumu, a web-based software used to visualize systems maps into more accessible, interactive narratives.

 Sam earned a master’s degree in Sustainable Peacebuilding from the University of Wisconsin-Milwaukee.
 He also has bachelor’s degrees in both history and religious studies, having graduated summa cum laude.
-Sam was co-founder and president of the Religious Studies Student Organization at UWM, and served as a representative for two university boards: the Religious Studies Steering Committee and the History Department’s Undergraduate Affairs Committee.
-Prior to joining the Hawaii Leadership Forum, Sam helped run his family’s restaurant and taught Latin at Pilgrim Park Middle School in Brookfield, Wisconsin.
+Sam was co-founder and president of the Religious Studies Student Organization at UWM, and served as a representative for two university boards.

 Lisa Leong, Operations Manager

-Lisa Leong is experienced in project management, design and implementation of professional development programs, and event planning.
+Lisa Leong is experienced in the design and implementation of professional development programs, organizational systems and processes, and program management.
 With a background in education administration and adult learning, Lisa’s primary focus for the past 15 years has been on providing opportunities to build meaningful professional learning communities through events and ongoing initiatives.
-Lisa has convened more than 200 educational events and programs from large-scale conferences to cohort-based programs.
+Lisa has convened more than 250 educational events and programs from cohort-based programs to large-scale conferences.

-Lisa oversees operations and manages the execution of the Omidyar Fellows program and the Hawaii Leadership Forum.
+Lisa oversees the business and ongoing operations of the Omidyar Fellows program and Hawaii Leadership Forum, and leads special projects such as the Forum of Fellows Summit.

 Lisa grew up on the island of Kauai and graduated from Iolani School.
 She earned her bachelor’s degrees in dance and psychology/social behavior from the University of California at Irvine, and received a master’s degree in higher education administration from New York University.
 Her community commitments include serving as a board member of Pacific Buddhist Academy.